 What are my privileges as a patron of the APU Libraries?

-For details, refer to the Patron Privileges (PDF).
+For details, refer to the linked table of patron privileges.

 What is my responsibility as a borrower of APU library materials?